 BAYWORLD HISTORY 101

 Originally called Port Elizabeth Oceanarium until its name change in 1999, BayWorld first opened with four Dusky dolphins in 1960 (Petunia, Peter, Patsy and Paul), all captured in the Cape Town area.
 They would last only a few months, given their pelagic nature and higher sensitivity to stress.
-The facility would go on to capture another unusual species – humpback dolphins – in 1963; only one would live beyond 1972, as briefly mentioned in a 1973 Behaviour report.
+The facility would go on to capture another unusual species – three humpback dolphins – in 1963. which would only live for one month.
 Their last notable denizen would be Frizbee, a striped dolphin that was found stranded in May 1985.
 He would live his days as an untrained resident until his death in May 1990, from reported kidney failure.

 The oceanarium’s first bottlenose dolphins, Haig and Dimple were caught in 1962; the latter would die a month after capture.
 Three more replacements, all females, were captured a year later.
 Two would die, leaving the lone survivor, Lady Dimple, to be Haig’s only companion.
 Between 1964 to 1981, seven more dolphins would be captured for the South African park.